movsim/traffic-simulation-de/README.md

 The master html file, for example onramp.html, starts the actual simulation by the canvas tag:
 ```
-<canvas id="canvas_onramp" width="800" height="600">some text for old browsers </canvas>
+<canvas id="canvas_onramp" ... >some text for old browsers </canvas>
 ```
-What to do with this canvas is specified in the _init()_ procedure of onramp.js which starts the simulation and is assocoated with this canvas by the first command of the init procedure,
+What to do with this canvas is specified in the ```init()``` procedure of onramp.js which starts the simulation and is assocoated with this canvas by the first command of the init procedure,

 ```
  canvas = document.getElementById("canvas_onramp");
 ```

-(for ring.html, the init procedure of ring.js would be associated with the canvas of that file, and so on).
-At the end of the initialization, _init()_ starts the actual simulation thread by the command
+(for _ring.html_, the ```init``` procedure of _ring.js_ would be associated with the canvas of that file, and so on).
+At the end of the initialization, ```init()``` starts the actual simulation thread by the command

 `return setInterval(main_loop, 1000/fps);`

-The initial canvas dimensions are overridden depending on the actual browser's viewport size by additional controls in _canvasresize.js_ implementing a responsive design.
+The canvas dimensions are set/reset depending on the actual browser's viewport size by additional controls in _canvasresize.js_ implementing a responsive design.

+### Note on cached data

+If the simulation does not run, sometimes the cause is old code in cached javascript or css files.
+So, the first thing to do is empty the cache

 ## Offline Usage